Adlink-ROS/BT_ros2/README.md

 # BT on ROS2

 The packages is a demo of how to use Behavior Tree to control AMR.
+All the examples are tested on our NeuronBot simulation.
+If you are interested in NeuronBot simulation, please go to see the tutorials: https://github.com/Adlink-ROS/neuronbot2#bring-up-in-simulation

 # Build
 1. git clone the repo.